cdaven/tw5-void-theme/README.md

     npm install --global tiddlywiki node-sass

 You also need GNU make and, for building the palette, the `sed` utility.

+On Ubuntu (and Debian?), you can install GNU make with:

+    sudo apt-get install build-essential

 # Building